ivan-kud/stat-projects/README.md

 # stat-projects
-My educational projects of tatistics and analysis are here.
+My educational projects of statistics and analysis are here.